 Teva has faced a slew of challenges over the past few years.
 Revenues for its blockbuster multiple sclerosis medication Copaxone (glatiramer acetate) have dipped as copycat versions inch their way closer toward market.
 In December, it agreed to pay the U.S. government $520 million to settle criminal bribery charges.
 And just last month, citing a challenging generics market, it decided to eliminate 7,000 positions and do away with 15 manufacturing facilities.

 Amid those and other upheavals, Teva has struggled to hold on to CEOs — Schultz will be the company's fifth since 2012.

 Yet, Schultz could be a welcome addition, at least for Teva investors.
 He comes with years of experience in higher level positions at big pharma companies, something his immediate predecessor, Erez Vigomod, lacked.

 Also helping Schultz's case is Lundbeck's performance under his leadership.
-In 2016, for example, the Danish drugmaker had DKK 15.6 billion (around $2.5 billion) in revenues, up 7% from the year prior.
-Lundbeck attributed much of the growth to a new strategy implemented the same year that narrowed its focus to four therapeutic areas — Alzheimer's disease, depression, Parkinson's disease and schizophrenia — and sought develop drugs for those diseases without collaborators.
+In 2016, the Danish drugmaker had DKK 15.6 billion (around $2.5 billion) in revenues, up 7% from the year prior.
+Lundbeck attributed much of the growth to a new strategy implemented the same year that narrowed its focus to four therapeutic areas — Alzheimer's disease, depression, Parkinson's disease and schizophrenia — and sought to develop drugs for those diseases without collaborators.

 "Kåre has deep insight into the global pharmaceutical industry and a keen knowledge of the generic and specialty drug markets.
 His proven strategic, financial and operational capabilities and his strong commitment to growth will enhance value for all stakeholders and position Teva for long-term success," Sol Barer, chairman of Teva’s board of directors, said in a Sept.
 11 statement.